seanjams/scaler/docs/README.md

-## KeyConversionTherapy
+## Scalar

 ### Background

 The vast majority of music we know and love only contains 12 notes.
 However, the different layouts chosen to represent these notes on instruments are diverse and numerous.
-KeyConversionTherapy provides a set of musical widgets for visualizing the layouts of musical notes, chords, and scales, on two of the most common melodic instruments, piano and guitar.
+Scalar provides a set of musical widgets for visualizing the layouts of musical notes, chords, and scales, on two of the most common melodic instruments, piano and guitar.

 ### Functionality & MVP